Visit the Canal Museum

 Meet our museum narrow boat ‘Sculptor’, moored up outside the museum.
 Built in 1935, Sculptor is one of just a few historic working boats that still lives on the canal.
 Originally owned by the Grand Union Canal Carrying Company, Sculptor was used to carry a variety of cargo, such as cotton and coal.

-If you make your way to the top of the locks at Stoke Bruerne, you'll find a restored corn mill at the end of a row of traditional canal cottages.
-The sign above the door now reads "Welcome to The Canal Museum".
+You’ll find the museum at the top of the locks when you visit Stoke Bruerne, in a restored corn mill at the end of a row of canal cottages.

 And you can continue the story of the canals with our free audio guide, which takes you from the museum along the banks of the Grand Union Canal and up to the Blisworth Tunnel.

 Get involved and volunteer here

 Love history?
 Have a big smile?
 Want to get involved?